A 2-Day Seminar Taught by Felix Elwert, Ph.D.

 Lodging Reservation Instructions

-A block of rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut St., Philadelphia, PA at a nightly rate of $142 for a Standard room.
-This hotel is about a 5-minute walk from the seminar location.
-To make a reservation, you must call 203-905-2100 during business hours and identify yourself by giving the group code STA601.
-For guaranteed rate and availability, you must make your reservation by May 1, 2014.
+A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $154.
+In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code STAT26 or click here.
+For guaranteed rate and availability, you must reserve your room no later than Tuesday, September 26.

 1. Causal effects

 b.
 LATE: Local average treatment effects

 c.
 Identification in randomized trials and observational studies